 Caregiving After Surgery for Heart Failure

-A healthy diet will help the healing process.
-The doctor will issue special instructions if needed.
+Healthy eating is good for the healing process.
+The doctor may give special diet instructions.
 A poor appetite is common after surgery at first.
 If this happens to your loved one, encourage him to eat smaller, more frequent meals.
-If they still don’t want much food after a few weeks, reach out to the doctor.
+Call the doctor if he still doesn't want much food after a few weeks.